“Genetic markers are known DNA sequences which can be used for studying any kind of polymorphism”.

 The digested DNA is ligated with the short adapter sequences.
 The sequence of the adapters is known.

-The fragments are amplified using a set of primer.
+The fragments are amplified using a set of primers.

-The results are analysed on agarose gel electrophoresis followed by autoradiography or we can use PAGE technique to differentiate multiple fragments of DNA.
+The results are analyzed on agarose gel electrophoresis followed by autoradiography or we can use the PAGE technique to differentiate multiple fragments of DNA.